Skip Navigation LinksHomeProgrammesLanguage & CultureTe Reo Māori Intermediate

 Wairarapa

-Applicants much have some basic knowledge of Te Reo.
+Applicants must have some basic knowledge of Te Reo.

 Te Reo Māori for Beginners